JohanBotes/jb-SMU19-TextEditor/README.md

 Build a text editor that runs in the browser.
 A single-page application that meets the PWA criteria.
 Additionally, features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application also functions offline.

 This full-stack application isn deployed to Heroku.
-[Text Editor App](https://sheltered-lowlands-88025.herokuapp.com/)<target="blank">
+[JohanBotes Text Editor App](https://sheltered-lowlands-88025.herokuapp.com/)

 ## App Objective